University Climate Survey

 Although the committee believes the survey process itself is informative, we have sought and received commitment from President Kirk Schulz, Provost and Senior Vice President April Mason, as well as college and department level administrators, that data will be used to plan for an improved climate at Kansas State University.
 All stakeholders—faculty, staff and students—will be invited to participate in post-survey planning.

-10) What is the response rate goal?
+10) What was the response rate goal?

 Target participation in the survey is 100%.
 Every response matters and is valuable in providing the most beneficial feedback and results.